I work on product at Xero, building beautiful accounting software for small businesses. I'm also an instrument-rated private pilot.

 Before this sabbatical journey, I set up Xero's business in Asia and grew the team to more than 30 people.
 With the help of my amazing colleagues, we were able to dramatically grow Xero's customer base in the region, scale up a huge channel partner distribution network, and build strategic partnerships with major banks around Asia.

 Even more way before that, I was strategy director, consultant and software engineer at an agency that is now known as AKQA.
 In the early days I built stuff (mostly web applications) for clients and managed the agency's content management and e-commerce products and its cloud hosting business.
-After a while, I mostly made presentations about making web applications rather than making web applications.
-Later, I mostly made presentations about buying companies that make web applications.
+Later I mostly made Keynote presentations about doing those things (let's call that, "strategy").

 Along the way, I picked up some degrees: an MBA from the University of Chicago Booth School of Business, and a BA in History and Politics from the University of Melbourne.